wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/decoders.rst

 json_null_field
 ^^^^^^^^^^^^^^^

-Specify how to treat the `NULL` fields coming from the JSON events.
+Specifies how to treat the `NULL` fields coming from the JSON events.
 Only for the JSON decoder.

 +--------------------+-------------------------------------------------------------------------+
 | **Default Value**  | string                                                                  |